 The committee’s report on the hearing

-23. A committee which has reservations about the suitability of a candidate, but does not wish to express them in a report, may wish to raise such concerns privately with the Minister in the first instance as an alternative to issuing a report.
+26. A committee which has reservations about the suitability of a candidate, should normally raise such concerns privately with the Minister in the first instance rather than issuing a report immediately.
 Ministers may wish to consider, in the light of such representations, whether it is advisable to press ahead with the appointment, and may advise the candidate of the reservations expressed.
+Ministers and candidates may also be asked, or choose, to provide further information or assurances to the committee in response to the issues raised.

 The Ministerial decision